The Most Dangerous Jobs: Work That Might Kill You, Maim You, or Make You Sick

 12. Taxi Drivers and Chauffeurs

-Like truck and delivery drivers, people who drive cabs and limousines for a living face a higher risk of fatality than the average driver.
+Like truck and delivery drivers, people who drive cabs and limousines for a living face a higher risk of death than the average driver.
 Mostly, that's due to the large number of hours that they spend on the road.
 (More hours means more chances for bad traffic accidents.)
 But it's also due to the fact that some of them become victims of violent crime, whether from transporting unruly passengers or from driving through dangerous neighborhoods, especially at night.

 - Fatality rate—18 deaths per 100,000 workers